Obesity Tools & Calculators

 2024 Pet Obesity and Nutrition Survey

-More owners recognize unhealthy weight in pets, but awareness of Body Condition Score (BCS) is low.
-Only 45% of dog owners and 40% of cat owners know about BCS, and under 30% recall getting a score from their vet.
+More owners recognize unhealthy weight in pets, but awareness of Body Condition Score (BCS) remains low.
+Only 45% of dog owners and 40% of cat owners report familiarity with BCS, and fewer than 30% recall receiving a score from their veterinarian.

 Click here to read the report.